-Low retention rates can have serious impacts on the accuracy of the study results because it is unknown whether participants who do not return for scheduled study visits liked the product or had adverse effects resulting from using the product.
-This will result in missing laboratory and safety evaluations at specified study time points.
+Low retention rates can have serious impacts on the accuracy of the study results because it is unknown whether participants who do not return for scheduled study visits used the study product, liked the product or had adverse effects resulting from using the product.
+This will result in missing laboratory evaluations (PK, PD and safety) at specified study time points.
 To avoid these problems, and thereby avoid bias in the study results associated with loss-to-follow-up, high participant retention rates must be maintained throughout the study.

-Per Protocol Section 10.6, individuals lost to follow-up or to permanent product discontinuation may be replaced after consultation with the protocol statistician and the protocol team/leadership.
+Per Protocol Section 10.6, individuals lost to follow-up or to permanent product discontinuation may be replaced after consulting with the protocol statistician and the protocol team leadership.